infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 - include, select

 ## Summary
-- what have we achieved?
+- what have you achieved?
 - where can you look for further resources?
 - links